Rock Islands Snorkeling

 The Turtle Cove snorkeling offers a very shallow and protected dive experience.
 The water depth in Turtle Cove is only 3 feet deep all the way out about 300 feet offshore.
 During Turtle Cove snorkeling, you may encounter near shore grey sharks, white tipped reef sharks, leopard sharks, butterflyfish, angelfish and moorish idols.
 The sharks are attracted to the congregation of reef fish due to consistent feeding by the tour groups.

-One of the more popular snorkeling dives is at Jellyfish Lake on Macharchar Island (aka Mecherchar Island).
-Located on a steep ridge above the ocean waterline, the land-locked, saltwater lake is filled with millions of stingless-jellyfish, which snorkelers love to observe.
-Make sure you have purchased the specific permit to snorkel in Jellyfish Lake.
+One of the more popular snorkeling dives is at Jellyfish Lake on Eil Malk Island (aka Macharchar Island or Mecherchar Island).
+Located on a steep ridge above the ocean waterline, this land-locked, saltwater lake is filled with millions of stingless Golden Jellyfish, which snorkelers love to observe.
+Also known as Aka Ongeim'l Tketau, Jellyfish Lake is 400m in diameter and about 30m deep.
+Make sure you have purchased the specific permit for snorkeling in Jellyfish Lake.
+While you may have heard the it was closed for a couple years due to drought, it has been reopened.

 Off the northern end of Macharchar Island, there is another popular snorkeling spot called Giant Clam Beach (aka Clam City).
 The waters in this protected cove are known for the 4 foot diameter giant clams.
 The water depth ranges from 3 to 30 feet deep and the water clarity is 15 to 35 feet.
 Some of the Giant Tridacnas Clams are 100 years old and weigh up to 250 pounds.
 When snorkeling above giant clams, make sure not to block the sunlight to them by casting a shadow since that will make them close.
 The clams have black-eye pores over their mantle which synthesize solar energy.
 During Clam Beach snorkeling, you may also encounter moorish idols, chromis and sergeant majors among the staghorn coral formations.